rclone/rclone/docs/content/docs.md

 for the VFS `--vfs-links` and the local backend `--local-links` if required.

+### --list-cutoff N {#list-cutoff}

+When syncing rclone needs to sort directory entries before comparing them.
+Below this threshold (1,000,000) by default, rclone will store the directory entries in memory.
+1,000,000 entries will take approx 1GB of RAM to store.
+Above this threshold rclone will store directory entries on disk and sort them without using a lot of memory.

+Doing this is slightly less efficient then sorting them in memory and will only work well for the bucket based backends (eg s3, b2, azureblob, swift) but these are the only backends likely to have millions of entries in a directory.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.